ericRobocorp/database_workitems/README.md

 # Storing Work-Items in a database

 Utilizing Robocorp's Control Room and work-items is a powerful solution for getting work done quickly.
-But for security or other reasons if you do not want to store the work-item data in Control Room you have the option to store them in a local database that your self-hosted worker can access.
+If you want to apply your own security requirements to stored items or have other reasons you do not want to store the work-item data in Control Room you have the option to store them in a local database that your self-hosted worker can access.

 **This tutorial provides you the Producer Consumer template for storing work-items on a local database**